-Your Type 1 problem
+Your (Adobe) Type 1 problem

 Kevin Slimp